frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 }
 ```

-With each ID we can get the details from the state at `state.source.comment[id]`
+With each ID we can get the details from the state at `state.source.comment[id]`.

 ```js
 >> frontity.state.source.comment[285]